iamnickko/airport-challenge/docs/domain-models-test-plan.md

 | **Plane** |  | | |

 ### Tests:
-- [ ] Check if a specific plane is in the airport.
 - [ ] Check a plane can be removed from the airport array.

 ---